How Spain Great David Villa Broke the Illusion That MLS Is a Retirement Home

 Anyone who says they predicted Villa would find his way back to the national team when he was introduced as NYCFC's first signing in June 2014 is lying.
 Heck, anyone who says they knew he'd become a major star in MLS isn't telling the truth, either.

-There were simply too many variables, both with the situation and with the player.
+There were simply too many variables, both with the situation and the player.
 MLS history is littered with designated players in their early-to-mid-30s who failed.
-Villa could have mailed in his effort, following in the footsteps of players such as Rafa Marquez, Denilson, and Claudio Reyna who were worth a fraction of their massive wage bills.
+Villa could have mailed in his effort and followed in the footsteps of players such as Rafa Marquez, Denilson and Claudio Reyna who were worth a fraction of their massive wage bills.

-Reyna, the former United States captain who joined NYCFC as sporting director in mid-2013, recruited Villa to the New York club.
-The Spaniard was the first player he pursued, attracted by his pedigree and a favorable contract situation that allowed Villa to move on a free transfer from Atletico Madrid.
+Reyna, the former United States captain who joined NYCFC as sporting director in May 2013, recruited Villa to the club.
+The Spaniard was the first player Reyna pursued after being attracted by his pedigree and a favorable contract situation that allowed Villa to move on a free transfer from Atletico Madrid.

 Reyna thought Villa could be something special, and the forward—who happily went on anonymous training runs in Central Park—enjoyed the idea of building a club from the ground floor.

 The project started slowly.
-For all his on-field effort, Villa is quiet and unassuming off the pitch, not exactly the type of big personality who makes for a natural franchise face.
+For all his on-field effort, Villa is quiet and unassuming off the pitch—not exactly the type of big personality who makes for a natural franchise face.

-At first, he spoke little English, much more comfortable conducting interviews through a translator.
-His introductory press conference was an awkward affair, stilted and disjointed.
+At first, he spoke little English and was much more comfortable conducting interviews through a translator.
+His introductory press conference was a stilted and disjointed affair.

 NYCFC struggled on the field, going just 10-17-7 and finishing 17th out of 20 teams.
-Neither Pirlo nor Lampard— NYCFC's two other DPs—made much of an impact.
+Neither Pirlo nor Lampard— NYCFC's two other designated players—made much of an impact.
 But Villa kept showing up, kept putting in the work and kept scoring.
-He tallied 18 goals in 30 games, good enough for fourth in the league and three times as many as his next closest teammate.
+He tallied 18 goals in 30 games, good enough for fourth in the league and three times as many as his next closest teammate, forward Patrick Mullins.
 He embraced New York, and NYCFC's enthusiastic fanbase embraced the quiet Spaniard.

 Last season, Villa was even better.
-He scored 23 goals in 33 games, winning the MLS MVP award while helping NYCFC make its first playoff appearance.
+He scored 23 goals in 33 games and won the MLS MVP award while helping NYCFC to its first playoff appearance.
 It's been more of the same in 2017: 19 goals in 25 games (including this 50-yard stunner) and a leadership role on one of MLS' best teams.

-"He's a brilliant player to follow," Jack Harrison, the first pick in the 2016 MLS SuperDraft, said.
+"He's a brilliant player to follow," winger Jack Harrison, the first pick in the 2016 MLS SuperDraft, said.
 While Harrison spent the first part of last year recovering from an injury, he would watch how Villa used his slight frame to hold off defenders and find pockets of space on the field.

-Harrison, who is also 5'9", observed well and has put those lessons to use, scoring eight goals and six assists in 26 appearances this season.
+Harrison, who is also 5'9", observed well and has put those lessons to use in compiling eight goals and six assists in 26 appearances this season.

-Villa continues to climb the ranks of best DP signings in league history and now sits behind only Robbie Keane, a fact that the man who recruited him to New York can appreciate.
+Villa continues to climb the ranks of best DP signings in league history in terms of on-field impact and now sits behind only Robbie Keane, a fact the man who recruited him to New York can appreciate.
 "He brings that energy and he transmits that to the other players, not only on the field but in training," Reyna said.
 "It's hard to say how many days he's taken off because he never has."

-Alexi Lalas, a former U.S. national-team defender and current MLS commentator for Fox Sports, has seen the remarkable success firsthand, both on and off the field.
+Alexi Lalas, a former U.S. national team defender and current MLS commentator for Fox Sports, has seen the remarkable success firsthand, both on and off the field.

 "David Villa hit the ground running," he said.
 "And through it all, the good and the bad, he has just kept scoring.
 He doesn't seem to stop, regardless of age or circumstance.